 EEC 1601.
 OBSERVING AND RECORDING: Three Credits, Three Hours.
 (Fall, Spring) This class studies a variety of tools used for observing and recording children's behavior in an objective, anti-bias manner.
 Students will learn best practices for conducting observations, techniques for sharing results, strategies for analyzing results to develop and implement educational plans, and suggestions for how to work with professionals to provide the best services for children birth through age eight.
 Course includes an examination of both formal and informal screening instruments.

-Prerequisite: CHD2220.
+Prerequisite: CHD 2220, DEP 2004 or consent of instructor.